JustAnEric/JustAnEric/README.md

 - 👀 I’m interested in Python, HTML, CSS, JS, NodeJS, PHP and how technology works
 - 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on website projects
-- 📫 How to reach me : justaneric.c@icloud.com
+- 📫 How to reach me : Discord = justxn3ric
+                       YouTube = @justaneric
 - I am the developer of software in general..
 Check out some of my repositories and projects!

 <!---